Minimum Admission Requirements

 - Financial Management: This competency includes things such as the ability interpret financial and accounting documents, plan and execute budgets, make capital investment decisions, and to articulate and implement executive fiduciary responsibilities.

-- Information Technology: This competency includes things such as the ability to recognize critical elements of information technology, to participate in the management of the acquisition and implementation of information systems and personnel, and to use information technology for decision support.
+- Information Technology: This competency includes things such as the ability to recognize critical elements of information technology and to participate in the management of the acquisition and implementation of information systems and personnel.
+It also includes a working knowledge of the use of data, importance of quality data, and analysis of data within the healthcare industry to support all aspects of decision making and organizational performance.

 - Performance Improvement and Quality Management: This competency requires a rudimentary understanding of the clinical environment and the use of an evidence based approach to care, management, and risk management.
 It includes things such as the ability to use quality and systems tools to measure, promote, and to implement quality improvement initiatives in clinical and administrative partnerships within healthcare organizations.